kubernetes/enhancements/keps/sig-auth/20191101-add-request-id-to-k8s-logs.md

 ### Goals

  - Adding a Request-ID into each K8s component log.
- - The Request-ID is unique to an operation.
+ - The Request-ID is unique to a kubectl operation.
+   - (One kubectl operation by user causes multiple API requests and klog calls.
+Request-ID has same value in these klog calls.)
  - Control enabled/disabled Request-ID feature(Request-ID feature is disabled on default to avoid an impact for existing user).

 ### Non-Goals